replomancer/Swordfight/README.md

 [![Build Status](https://travis-ci.org/evalapply/Swordfight.svg?branch=master)](https://travis-ci.org/evalapply/Swordfight)

 # Swordfight

 "*A game of chess is like a sword fight.
 You must think first before you move.*"
 ([Shaolin and Wu Tang](https://en.wikipedia.org/wiki/Shaolin_and_Wu_Tang))

 Swordfight is a chess engine (no GUI, just a chess AI).

-It's for fun.
-I know Clojure is not a good choice for a chess engine.
+It's CECP-compatible and works with XBoard GUI.

 ## Usage